 But I have to say a little more about some of the marriages in our neighbourhood, or not far from it.
 You may easily suppose that it is not every one who is so lucky as Miss L-, of whom I have spoken.
 Those of both sexes who made poor matches were much more numerous in those early days.
 There was Kate S-, the daughter of a captain in the army, an elegant girl, who, for want, I suppose, of any other suitor, married a great coarse clown, whom her father, had he been living then, would hardly have taken to work for them.
 When he died, she married another, his fellow, and ended, on his dying, by taking, as her third husband, a working tailor, with three or four children.
-There was Major M----. who had come to the country about the same time as Captain L-; nothing could be more wretched than the appearance of his house on the road-side, with the great trees almost close to it, himself an elderly man, and his only children two daughters.
+There was Major M----, who had come to the country about the same time as Captain L-; nothing could be more wretched than the appearance of his house on the road-side, with the great trees almost close to it, himself an elderly man, and his only children two daughters.
 I remember passing on horseback one frightful morning, when the roads were at the worst, and finding him on the top of a prostrate log, trying to cut off enough for his fire.
 His daughter finally married a small tradesman in a neighbouring town; and the major thankfully went to close his days with his son-in-law, in far greater comfort than he had known for a long time.
-Young fellows married girls whom their mothers would hardly have taken for servants in England: partly, I suppose, because there were not in some parts many to choose from, and partly, no doubt, because their position as farmlabourers, which they had really come to be, had lowered their tastes.
-I remember seeing a young man come out of a village tavern with a short black pipe in his mouth, a long beech rod in his hand, and a blue blouse, surmounted by a wretched straw hat. for his dress, his whole appearance no better than that of any labourer round.
-He was driving an ox-waggon, but, before starting, a lady at my side in the stage, which had stopped at the tavern. accosted him, and they entered freely into conversation together.
+Young fellows married girls whom their mothers would hardly have taken for servants in England; partly, I suppose, because there were not in some parts many to choose from, and partly, no doubt, because their position as farmlabourers, which they had really come to be, had lowered their tastes.
+I remember seeing a young man come out of a village tavern with a short black pipe in his mouth, a long beech rod in his hand, and a blue blouse, surmounted by a wretched straw hat, for his dress, his whole appearance no better than that of any labourer round.
+He was driving an ox-waggon, but, before starting, a lady at my side in the stage, which had stopped at the tavern, accosted him, and they entered freely into conversation together.
 He turned out to be a son of Colonel -, who lived in a wretched log-hut not far distant.
 He told his friend that he hoped to get a good berth that summer as purser on one of the small lake steamers; and I hope he succeeded.
-Meanwhile, he was mixing with the herd of "bushwhackers," as Canadians say, at the tavern fire, himself almost one of them after the meal; and we had to sit at the light of the fire, which we made as bright as possible by a supply of resinous pine, from time to time.
+Meanwhile, he was mixing with the herd of "bushwhackers," as Canadians say, at the tavern fire, himself almost one of them.

+We had one drawback in the long winter nights there was often a great scarcity of candles.
+One was lighted at supper, but it was put out immediately after the meal; and we had to sit at the light of the fire, which we made as bright as possible by a supply of resinous pine, from time to time.
 We, sometimes, had enough of candles, indeed, but I think we were more often without them.
 Some lard in a saucer, with a piece of rag for a wick, was one of our plans in addition to the pine, when we wished to see our way to our beds.